Throughout the season, Roland Park Country School has been a second-half scoring team.

 "I don't think the goalkeeper saw it because there were so many people in front of the goal.
 I didn't even see the ball go in the goal."

-Severn first-year coach Anne Eisinger said, "They played a great game and they're a tough team.
-We didn't pressure them well."
+Severn first-year coach Anne Eisinger said, "They played a great game and they're a tough team."

 Christy Cole had seven saves for the Admirals, and sophomore and first-year goalie Eleanor Cordi had four saves and recorded her second shutout of the season.

 "Our defense is really getting better," Bloodsworth said.
-"Virginia Hodges [center back] did a great job breaking up plays and intercepting passes."
+"Virginia Hodges [center back] did a great job breaking up plays."

-Hodges and Jeanne Lekin warded off a late Severn attack as Severn forwards Brenna Ryan and Elizabeth Duncan kept the ball within scoring range inside the Reds' 25-yard line for the last three minutes.
+Hodges and Jeanne Lekin warded off a late Severn attack as Severn forwards Brenna Ryan and Elizabeth Duncan kept the ball within scoring range inside the Reds' 25-yard line for the last three minutes of the game.